-In the narrower sense, health economics is here viewed to be a health economic evaluation (HEE) as a comparative analysis and a budget impact analysis (BIA) as a non-comparative analysis [201].
+In the narrower sense, health economics is here viewed to be an HEE as a comparative analysis and a budget impact analysis (BIA) as a non-comparative analysis [200].
 These analyses serve, among others, to inform decision makers on the cost-effectiveness ratios of interventions and, besides the benefit assessment of interventions, thus represent an area of HTA.